+We record deferred revenue for prepaid tuition and fees received from clients in advance of services being performed.
 We are also a party to certain agreements where the performance of services extends beyond an annual operating cycle.
 In these circumstances, we record a long-term obligation and recognize revenue over the period of the agreement as the services are rendered.